 - Outdoor activities

 One of the major premises of this therapy is that an individuals’ perception dictates much of their behavior.
-Experiential therapy enables people to re-experience situations from their past that may ‘trigger’ certain feelings or emotions that are difficult for them to deal with in their daily life.
+Experiential therapy enables people to re-experience situations from their past that may ‘trigger’ certain feelings or negative emotions that are difficult for them to deal with in their daily life.

 For example, many of the activities will enable clients to experience feelings of success, disappointment, anxiety, fear, accountability, and more.
 These feelings can be closely connected to past incidents that are painful or very difficult to face head-on.
 By engaging in these activities which bring out uncomfortable emotions, the clients are able to address them with the guidance and insight of their trained therapist and begin to heal.